Zdzisław Broński: Back in the underground

+On 20 May 1949, officers of the Ministry of Public Security arrested Bronski's deputy, Zygmunt Libera, who revealed the hiding place of his commander.
+The following day, a group of MB officers surrounded Bronski's hideout, and killed him using a grenade.

 At one point one of the sub-commanders in Broński's group was Józef Franczak who later would become the last of the "Cursed soldiers" to remain in the underground, fighting communist authorities until 1963.

 Awards, Decorations and Citations

 He was a recipient of the Cross of Virtuti Militari.